 Gardening and farming have been practiced since ancient days, and there are a few gardening tips that stand the trial of time up to date.
-Some of this tips are barely practiced in the 21st century, but they still work perfectly.
-Here are the 5 lost vegetable gardening tips:
+Many of these tips (some of which are just landscaping ideas) are barely practiced in the 21st century, but they still work perfectly.
+And more importantly, these are tips that have been drawn from expert gardeners from companies like King Green; so you can rest assured of their efficiency to come into fruition.
+As someone managing close to a hundred gardeners and landscapers in their field service software, I present to you the 5 lost vegetable gardening tips:

 1. How to Plant Cabbage